 If we protect our skin with clothes, why shouldn't we protect our eyes, which are just as or more sensitive to sun exposure or dust, for example?
-Wearing sunglasses with an indicated shade of protection will help protect your eyes from ultraviolet (UV) rays, consequently protecting them from diseases such as cataracts and macular degeneration.
+Wearing sunglasses with an indicated shade of protection will help protect eyes from ultraviolet (UV) rays, consequently protecting them from diseases such as cataracts and macular degeneration.

 When choosing your glasses, ask your ophthalmologist for pairs that block between 99% and 100% of UVA and UVB rays, especially with wraparound lenses (which help protect the eye from the side as well).

 Furthermore, if you wear contact lenses, these should also be chosen according to the indicated protection so your vision is not damaged.
-In addition to lenses, wearing sunglasses for added protection may be beneficial.
+In addition to lenses, wearing sunglasses for added protection of eyes may be beneficial.